Table Versioning & Blue/Green Migrations

 events_v0

-) - maps fields to the new schema
+) - copies fields 1:1 to the new table

 - writes into the versioned target table (